 Hogwarts students receive career advice from their Heads of House in their OWL year, some weeks prior to the examinations, to help establish what subjects the students need to concentrate on to achieve the required OWL and NEWT scores for their chosen occupations.

-In fifth year, the students get Careers advice, which should help students choose their NEWT subjects.
-Bill told Ron about it (OP12).
-Before their examination, during the Easter break, the students receive a batch of leaflets, advertising different jobs available to Hogwarts students and the NEWTs required for them (OP29).
-Examples are: Healing, Muggle relations, Wizard banking, Training security trolls, and working at the Department of Magical Accidents and Catastrophes.
+In fifth year, the students get Careers advice, which should help them choose their NEWT subjects.
+Bill Weasley told Ron about it before the start of the school year (OP12).
+Before their OWL examinations, during the Easter break, the students receive a batch of leaflets, advertising different jobs available to Hogwarts students and the NEWTs required for them (OP29).
+Examples are: Healing, Muggle relations, Wizard banking, training security trolls or working at the Department of Magical Accidents and Catastrophes.

-During the first week of summer term, the students discuss their future careers with the Head of Houses during a careers appointment (OP29, also called careers consultation).
-Harry discusses his whish to become an Auror with McGonagall, who describes it as a difficult career path to take.
-The requirements are high: five NEWTS and passing of character and aptitude tests.
-Auror training then takes another three years of study.
+During the first week of summer term, the students discuss their future careers with their Heads of House during a careers appointment (OP29, also called careers consultation).
+Harry discusses his wish to become an Auror with Professor McGonagall, who describes it as a difficult career path to take.
+The requirements are high: five NEWTS and the passing of character and aptitude tests.
+On-the-job Auror training then takes another three years of study.

-Percy is still reading about his future career possibilities after his careers advice.
-In Diagon Alley, he reads about the later careers of Howarts prefects, just before he starts his sixth year (CS4).
+Percy Weasley is still reading about his future career possibilities after his careers advice.
+In Diagon Alley, he reads about the later careers of Hogwarts prefects, just before he starts his sixth year (CS4).

-We actually only see Harry's careers appointment with McGonagall, and also do not hear about the discussion she must have had with either Hermione or Ron (OP29), or with Ginny in the year after that.
+We actually only see Harry's careers appointment with Professor McGonagall, and also do not hear about the discussion she must have had with both Hermione or Ron (OP29), or the one with Ginny in the following year.